MicrosoftDocs/semantic-kernel-docs/semantic-kernel/index.md

 [!VIDEO https://aka.ms/SK-First-Steps]

-## SK makes app developers lives easier
+## SK makes app developers work lives easier

 1. **Fast Integration:** SK is designed to be embedded in any kind of application, making it easy for developers to add LLM AI functionality to test inside their apps.